Model Context Protocol: The Open Standard for AI Integrations

 Category 6: Security & Best Practices

-MCP defines clear security principles that implementations must adhere to.
-Understand the risks and countermeasures before deploying MCP servers in production.
+MCP defines clear security principles that implementations must follow.
+Understand the risks and the countermeasures before you deploy MCP servers in production.

 6.1.
 Which security principles does MCP define?